olivierfriard/manuale-TUCC/elenco_campi.rst

 Campo obbligatorio: N

-Descrizione del campo:Known genomic sequences and related INSDC accession numbers of the strain.
+Descrizione del campo: Known genomic sequences and related INSDC accession numbers of the strain.
 According to the resource type, these include, but are not limited to, the nuclear\
 ribosomal Internal Transcribed Spacer (ITS), the nuclear ribosomal Large\
 SubUnit (LSU) and the 16S rRNA gene.
 Any further gene or marker that is considered of relevance by the CC, such as Calmodulin (CaM) and β-Tubulin, can be included.